Sanskrit: Southeast Asia

 A large number of inscriptions in Sanskrit across Southeast Asia testify the influence the language held in these regions.

 Languages such as Indonesian, Thai and Lao contain many loanwords from Sanskrit, as does Khmer.
 Many Sanskrit loanwords are also found in Austronesian languages, such as Javanese, particularly the older form in which nearly half the vocabulary is borrowed.

 Other Austronesian languages, such as Malay (descended into modern Malaysian and Indonesian standards) also derive much of their vocabulary from Sanskrit.
-Similarly, Philippine languages such as Tagalog have some Sanskrit loanwords, although more are derived from Spanish.
+Similarly, Philippine languages such as Tagalog have some Sanskrit loanwords.

 A Sanskrit loanword encountered in many Southeast Asian languages is the word bhāṣā, or spoken language, which is used to refer to the names of many languages.

 To this day, Southeast Asian languages such as Thai are known to draw upon Sanskrit for technical vocabulary.